antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 The treatment resulted in a shift in gene expressions.
 To find out what the effect is of this shift, we will make use of the geneset of upregulated genes that we just saved, now in combination with the Guinney dataset, the cohort dataset with annotated CMS status and survival data.
-We use the unsupervised k-means algoritm to find groups in our cohort that show similar expression patterns for our geneset.
+We use the unsupervised k-means algorithm to find groups in our cohort that show similar expression patterns for our geneset.

 * On the main page, select the Guinney dataset again